-But I will do that for members only.
+But I reveal how that is for members only.
 This is one of those paywalled posts.
 Non-members will eventually see this content in my main placebo article, but for now it’s just for PainSci members.
 JOIN NOW for USD $6/month or $60/year to unlock this post, its audio version, plus all pasts posts, and much more around PainScience.com.
 See more information about membership. ❐

 The rest of this post is about 1500 words or five minutes of reading, and presents solutions to two common minor placebo paradoxes, plus the Big One: “how can it be inert if it has an effect?”
 I explain with cats and cucumbers.